thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 ## Practice 12: Run a Local Build

----
-Comment: developer should be able to run the build when offline.

----

 To perform on-demand production releases at any given moment in time, it requires to have an always working software application.
-This means [*Agree As a Team To Never Break The Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
-Meaning everyone in the team has to run a local private build before [committing](#commit) into [*Mainline*](#mainline).
+This means, [*Agree As a Team To Never Break The Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
+As a consequence, everyone in the team has to run a local private build before [committing](#commit) into [*Mainline*](#mainline).

 Running a *Local Build* means:

-- refreshing the local workspace by obtaining the latest changes from *Mainline*,
+- refreshing the local workspace by pulling the latest changes from *Mainline*,
 - executing the build script,
 - when the build script says SUCCESS, we are ready to commit into *Mainline*.

 The *Local Build* is exactly the same as the [*Commit Build*](#commit-build) performed by the [Deployment Pipeline](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline) or the central build server.

-The *Local Build* integrates the local work with the work all other team members made available on mainline.
+It integrates the local work with the work all other team members made available on *Mainline*.
 It will detect any conflicts between local changes and remote changes.
 Not doing so, will defer this conflict detection to the *Commit Build*.
-As a result, this will introduce a broken build.
-Inevitably, this will hamper the team, impacting the throughput of IT delivery and time to market.
+As a result, this will introduce a broken build and violate [*Agree As a Team To Never Break The Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
+Inevitably, this hampers the team, impacting the throughput of IT delivery and time to market.

+Ideally, we can run the *Local Build* offline without needing any Internet connection, besides some initial caching of required dependencies.
+Being able to run the *Local Build* offline gives engineers more flexibility.
+They do not necessarily need to be in the office to execute a *Local Build*.

-Upon commit the *Commit Build* gets triggered where the code will again get compiled and [*Commit Tests*](#commit-tests) get rerun.
+Upon commit the *Commit Build* gets triggered where the code will again get compiled and [*Commit Tests*](#commit-tests) get re-executed.

 The team member that triggers the *Commit Build*, should monitor the build's progress and not start any new task until the commit tests pass successfully.
+Only when the *Commit Build* passes successfully can the team member pick up a new task.

 *Run a Local Build* and monitor the *Commit Build* before moving on, are a strong argument for [*Have a Fast Build*](#practice-14-have-a-fast-build) to optimise engineering time.